MrPowers/code_quizzer/books/learn_javascript_logically/400_arrays_while_loops/200_while_loops.md

 The variable i is 7
 </pre>

-The counter variable in loops is often i and the i++ shorthand notation is frequently used to increment the variable.  i++ and i = i + 1 are equivalent statements.
+The counter variable in loops is often i.
+In loops, the i++ shorthand notation is frequently used to increment the variable by 1.
+Recall from Chapter 2.4 that i++ and i = i + 1 are equivalent statements:

 ```javascript
 var x = 0;